-Find the latest information from CDC for how those who are pregnant, breastfeeding, or caring for young children* can protect themselves and their families and more about Coronavirus disease (COVID-19) and breastfeeding, including:
+Find this and the latest information and tips from CDC for how those who are pregnant, breastfeeding, or caring for young children* can protect themselves and their families, and more about Coronavirus disease (COVID-19) and breastfeeding, including:

 - How pregnant women should protect themselves

 - Risks to the pregnancy and the baby